lithops-cloud/lithops/runtime/README.md

        $ pywren-runtime build -f ibm_cf/Dockerfile.conda jsampe/pywren-conda-runtime:3.6

-    Once you have built your runtime with all of your necessary packages, now you are able to use it with PyWren.
+    Once you have built your runtime with all of your necessary packages, you can already use it with PyWren.
-    To do so you have to specify the full docker image name when you create the *ibm_cf_executor* instance, for example:
+    To do so, you have to specify the full docker image name in the configuration or when you create the **ibm_cf_executor** instance, for example:

     ```python
     import pywren_ibm_cloud as pywren

-    def my_function(x):
-        return x + 7

     pw = pywren.ibm_cf_executor(runtime='jsampe/pywren-custom-runtime:3.5')
-    pw.call_async(my_function, 3)
-    result = pw.get_result()
     ```

     *NOTE: In this previous example we built a Docker image based on Python 3.5, this means that now we also need Python 3.5 in the client machine.*